 See the movie before leaving home or setting off on the tour.
 (Note: In Salzburg we point you to where you can view the movie for free; shown daily.)
 And watch it again post-tour, you’ll see it with fresh eyes after you learn and experience first-hand the gripping history and sensational sights that have helped make this movie an enduring classic.
 These are the treasured memories of a memorable trip, and they are yours to keep, forever!

-For more information on sightseeing Salzburg & The Sound of Music purchase Harriman’s self-guided book on Amazon:
+For more information on sightseeing Salzburg & The Sound of Music purchase Brett’s self-guided book on Amazon:

 (This page was last updated February 2017)